 This was the first point that came to mind.
 Very rarely are people late, but when it happens, it's a nightmare.
 You have to consider that someone has scheduled the day specifically for reasons that probably haven't been explained (budget, availability of location, sunset hours etc.), and so, please make sure you turn up when you're told to.
 If you're going to be late, inform someone on the production straight away so adjustments can be made.
 Also, turning up on time also means don't be early.
 I am sure a lot of people are going to disagree with me on this one, but if I say 11am, I want you to turn up at 11am, not 15 minutes before.
 It's good to be early in most other situations, but having an actor turn up early can be very distracting especially as we'll likely be setting up or already filming, and suddenly I have so show them some attention or they'll feel ignored.
 But if you turn up at 11am (or the time you're told), I would immediately love you.
 So yeah, be on time!

-Don't be scared by the technicals
+Don't be scared or distracted by the technicals

 For whatever reason, a lot of us are attracted to cameras and their dark-magic.
 As soon as it's out of the bag, everyone has a cheeky look, and often I am bombarded with questions about the quality or make of it.
 But the focus shouldn't be on the camera (pun intended) - it's what we're going to do with it that's important.
 Some people think (and I assume this has something to do with our social-media heavy culture) that once something has been recorded then everyone is going to see it - nerves immediately set in.
 I get a sense that people feel almost embarrassed by the idea of being filmed.
 But I'm sorry, if you intend to be an actor, this fear needs to be dealt with quickly, because how else are you going to do a good job?
 If you don't get used to being on camera, simply put, you'll never be a successful screen-actor.
 All the technicals can be interesting, but the work is more important.
 You've also got nothing to worry about - it's the DP's job to make you look good and to make sure you're in focus.